 DoubleTree Hotel’s cookies are perhaps more famous than the accommodations themselves, and communal pantries made for late-night raids are catching on at places like Hotel 41 in London and the Woodmark Hotel in Kirkland, Washington.
 The hefty overnight rates will ensure you eat your money’s worth.

 The Draycott Hotel, also in London, goes a step further.
-In addition to an honesty bar, guests receive tea and biscuits at 4:00 p.m., Champagne at 6:00 p.m., and hot chocolate and biscuits at 9:30 p.m.
+In addition to an honesty bar, guests receive tea and biscuits at 4:00 p.m., Champagne at 6:00 p.m., and hot chocolate at 9:30 p.m.

 Attend Happy Hour